quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

 .. jupyter-execute::

-  q0, q1 = ('q0', 'q1') # we use strings because qubit resrouces have not been implemented yet.
+  q0, q1 = ('q0', 'q1') # we use strings because qubit resources have not been implemented yet.

 Creating the circuit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~